Auto Transcript

 Do you believe him?

-I think one of the most effective lies that Satan has ever told that has made our way made its way into our culture and seeped into our minds even as believers is to convince us that heaven is going to be like sitting on a cloud playing a harp.
+I think one of the most effective lies that Satan has ever told, that has made its way into our culture and seeped into our minds even as believers, is to convince us that heaven is going to be like sitting on a cloud playing a harp.

 And it just seems so boring.